Activity Description: Students hear 3 sentences about their classmates and then decide which one is a lie.

 Number of students: 4+

 This is a good icebreaker-type activity that practices writing, speaking, and listening.
-It would be good to do on the second or third day or class, after students already know a little bit about each other.
+It would be good to do it on the second or third day of class, after students already know a little bit about each other.

 1) On the board, write three sentences about yourself appropriate to the level of the class.
 For example:

 2. I was born in New York City.